Finland: Risk Assessment

 Business Climate Rating

-- Prudent economic policies
+- Prudent economic policy

-- Skilled workforce and favorable business climate
+- Skilled workforce and favourable business climate

 - Cutting-edge industries